llvm/llvm-project/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl05.rst

-Once the loop variable is set into the symbol table, we codegen the condition that determines if we can enter into the loop (or continue looping, depending on if we are arriving from the "preheader" or the loop body).
+Once the loop variable is set into the symbol table, we codegen the condition that determines if we can enter into the loop (or continue looping, depending on if we are arriving from the "entry" basic block or the loop body).

 .. code-block:: c++